geopm/geopm/integration/apps/hpl_mkl/README.md

     $ export OMP_NUM_THREADS=44 # number of cores per node
     $ export MKL_NUM_THREADS=44 # matches with above, effective if linked against MKL.

-MKL_NUM_THREADS is used by the MKL libraries to determine how many threads are used per rank.
+MKL_NUM_THREADS is used by the Intel (R) MKL to determine how many threads are used per rank.

 In the GEOPM integration infrastructure, OMP_NUM_THREADS is inferred from